 Former members of Eleven Wentworth currently serving as judges include the following:

 The Hon.
 Justice Stephen Gageler AC, Justice of the High Court of Australia since October 2012, was a member of Eleven Wentworth from 1991 until September 2008 when he was appointed as Solicitor-General of Australia.

 The Hon.
 Justice Ian Harrison, The Hon.
 Justice James Stevenson, The Hon.
 Justice Francois Kunc, The Hon.
-Justice Kelly Rees and The Hon.
-Justice Kate Williams are Judges of the Supreme Court of New South Wales
+Justice Kelly Rees, The Hon.
+Justice Kate Williams and The Hon.
+Justice Mark Richmond are Judges of the Supreme Court of New South Wales

 The Hon.
 Justice Brian Preston is Chief Judge of the Land and Environment Court.

 His Honour Judge Robert Weber is a Judge of the District Court of New South Wales.

 The rich history of Eleven Wentworth is not only a story of judges.
 Frank McAlary QC, renowned barrister, pastoralist and the “Dancing Man” of VP day fame, was a member of Eleven Wentworth from its establishment in 1957.
 He retired in 2003 after a long and distinguished career at the Bar spanning more than 50 years.
 The Floor’s conference room is named in his Honour.
 Paul Daley OAM commenced as assistant clerk at the age of 16 under the Floor’s first clerk, Jack Caffrey.
 Within seven years, Paul had taken on the role of clerk, where he remained until his retirement in September 2015, 54 years after he started.
 Paul was widely known as the “doyen of clerks” in Sydney, and made a very substantial contribution to maintaining the warm and collegiate spirit of the chambers.